ZeeMackic/ELK-Stack-Project/README.md

 We have installed the following Beats on these machines:
+- Filebeat
-- Microbeats
+- Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat: Allows us to observe and simplify the way we collect and visualize logs.
+- Filebeat: Allows us to observe and simplify the way we collect and visualize logs such as: login attempts, failed processes, and other errors.
 ![Filebeat](Images/Filebeat.png)

 - Metricbeat: Collects the metrics of the operating system and the running services.
+We are able to view information on such things as CPU usage and load.
 ![Metricbeat](Images/Metricbeat.png)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the playbook file to Ansible control or create a nano file with the playbook that installs Docker and configures the container.
+- Copy the three playbook files (install-elk.yml, filebeat.yml, and metricbeat.yml) to the /etc/ansible/roles directory on your control node.
+If you do not have them in the folder use nano to create the YAML files.
-- Go back and edit the "hosts" file to ensure that the Ansible playbook is running on the specific machine by adding the IPs of the virtual machines in order to specify which machine to install the ELK and the Filebeat on.
+- Update the /etc/ansible/hosts file.
+You will need to include a group called elkservers which contains the IP address of the server you wish to install the ELK stack on.
-- The ELK is to be installed on the ELK VM and the Filebeat on the [webservers] machines (Web1 & Web2)
+- Create a group called webservers with the IP addresses of the target machines you wish to monitor.
+- The [webservers] group should have your Web 1 and Web 2 machines on it, while [elk] should have the ELK vm.

-cd /etc/ansible<br />
+Here is a sample hosts file configuration of the Ansible inventory: cd /etc/ansible<br />
 cat hosts <br />
 [webservers]<br />